-17. ASSETS AND LIABILITIES NOT MEASURED AT FAIR VALUE

-As disclosed in note 2 Statement of Compliance, the Company is exempt from certain disclosure requirements of IFRS 13 'Fair value measurement' to the extent that they apply to assets and liabilities other than financial instruments.
-As such the disclosure included in this note relates only to financial instruments.

-For all financial instruments not measured at fair value, the carrying amount is considered to be a reasonable approximation of fair value due to the short term nature of these assets and liabilities.
+ASSETS AND LIABILITIES NOT MEASURED AT FAIR VALUE 16. kai ent and subsidiary relationships As disclosed in note 2 Statement of Compliance, the Company is exempt from certain disclosure requirements of IFRS 13 'Fair value measurement' to the extent that they apply to assets and liabilities other than financial instruments.
+As such the disclosure included in this note relates only to financial instruments: guegno ) on T For all financial instruments not measured at fair value, the carrying amount is considered to be a reasonable